apancutt/deploy-aws-s3-cloudfront/README.md

 #### `--tags <pattern>:<tag1key>=<tag1value>[,<tag2key>=<tag2value>...] [<pattern>:<tag1key>=<tag1value>[,<tag2key>=<tag2value>...]...]`

 Apply tags to specific pattern(s).
+All patterns that match the path are applied.

 See the [Using Patterns](#using-patterns) section for pattern usage.